AlienAuthor2054/Chemistry-Sandbox/README.md

 	- Press `Ctrl +` to zoom in and `Ctrl -` to zoom out.
 		- Alternatively, use `Ctrl Scroll Wheel`
 	- Press `Ctrl 0` to reset the camera.
+6. Selection tools
+	- `Right Click` to select an atom.
+		- Drag with `Right Click` to select atoms in the selection box.
+		- Use `Shift` with above actions to deselect.
+	- Pressing the remove action (in #3) also removes selected atoms.
-6. Other tools are on the bottom-right:
+7. Other tools are on the bottom-right:
 	- Clear: Removes all atoms
 	- Temp Up: Speeds up atoms
 	- Temp Down: Slows down atoms